-purpose of dialogue.
-Dialogue, discourse, or argument-terms that are used interchangeably herein-are by their nature activities aimed at finding truth.
+Applying estoppel in this manner perfectly complements the purpose of dialogue.
+Dialogue, discourse, or argument-terms that are used interchangeably herein-is by its nature an activity aimed at finding truth.
 Anyone engaged in argument is necessarily endeavoring to discern the truth about some particular subject; otherwise, there is no dialogue occurring but mere babbling or even physical fighting.
 This cannot be denied.
 Any person arguing long enough to deny that truth is the goal of discourse contradicts this denial because that person is asserting or challenging the truth of a given proposition.
 Thus, asserting that something is true that cannot be true is incompatible with the purpose of discourse.
-Anything that clearly cannot be true is contrary to the truthfinding purpose of discourse and, consequently, is impermissible within the bounds of the discourse.
+Anything that clearly cannot be true is contrary to the truth-finding purpose of discourse and, consequently, is impermissible within the bounds of the discourse.